 Most highways in the US have an average width of 12 feet, while an excavator is at least 13 feet wide.
 This aspect means the delivery will require one or two escort vehicles.
 It also makes determining the route hard.

 Seasoned personnel is needed to load and transport the excavator, and they're also paid more.
 These factors make transporting an amphibious excavator more expensive than an average load.

 As mentioned, it can be hard to transport an amphibious excavator because of its weight and width.
 That's one reason why it's crucial to opt for an experienced and legitimate company with the necessary equipment.

 Usually, a low-loader trailer is used to transport an excavator.
 It's designed to hold more weight and is open on both sides so the excavator can be loaded onto it despite its width.
 At times, an expandable low-loader may be utilized for a longer excavator.

 Both sides are secured, and the loaders carefully keep the balance, so the equipment doesn't tilt sideways during transport.
-It has a two-levelled platform, which can be used to adjust the height if needed.
+It has a two-leveled platform, which can be used to adjust the height if needed.

 Choosing the right company for a heavy load like an amphibious excavator is especially important because several sensitive matters are involved.
 As mentioned, there's a lengthy procedure involved when it comes to permits.